oatsaysai/billing-in-discord/README.md

 ### Database Migration

 Database tables are automatically created when the application starts.
-See `db.go` for the schema details.
+See `internal/db/db.go` for the schema details.

+### Project Structure

+The project follows the standard Go project layout:

+- `cmd/server/`: Contains the main application entry point
+- `internal/`: Contains packages that are not intended to be imported by other applications
+  - `config/`: Configuration management
+  - `db/`: Database operations and migrations
+  - `discord/`: Discord bot and command handlers
+  - `models/`: Data models and types
+  - `utils/`: Utility functions
+- `pkg/`: Contains packages that can be imported by other applications
+  - `firebase/`: Firebase client
+  - `ocr/`: OCR utilities for slip verification
+  - `qrcode/`: QR code generation utilities
+- `tools/`: Utility scripts for development

 ## Stopping the Bot